jaysylvester/citizen/README.md

 It's assumed the last controller in the chain provides the master view, so it has no `viewContent`; that's what the server sends to the client.

+## Performance

+citizen provides several ways for you to speed up your app's performance, most of which come at the cost of system resources (memory or CPU).
+You'll definitely want to do some performance monitoring to make sure the benefits are worth the cost.

+### gzip

+Both dynamic routes and static assets can be served with gzip compression.
+To enable gzip compression for clients that support it:

+    {
+      "citizen": {
+        "gzip": {
+          "enable": true
+        }
+      }
+    }

+Proxies, firewalls, and other network circumstances can strip the request header that tells the server to use gzipped assets.
+You can force gzip for all clients like this:

+    {
+      "citizen": {
+        "gzip": {
+          "enable": true,
+          "force":  true
+        }
+      }
+    }

+If you have [route caching](#caching-routes-and-controllers) enabled, both the original and compressed version of the route will be cached, so your cache's memory utilization will increase.

-### Caching Routes and Controllers
+### Caching Dynamic Requests (Controllers and Routes)

-In many cases, a requested route or controller will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.
+In many cases, a requested route or controller will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller chain and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.

 #### cache.route